Sunday, 14 June 2015

 Map 174 of the

-We spent the night at Capendu in a hotel, as there was no camping ground, and decided to get the full experience by staying for breakfast.
-We descended at
+We spent the night at Capendu in a hotel, le Top du Roulier, as there was no camping ground, and decided to get the full experience by staying for breakfast.

 There were fruit juices, cereals, yoghurt, ham, cheeses, boiled eggs, toast, butter, jams and of course a basket of fresh bread and pastries on our table.
 She smilingly brought a pot of coffee, and refilled it later as we worked our way steadily through the delights.